ashdavies/krumpets/README.md

 #### Description
 `Krumpets` offers a set of British English aliases for Java and Kotlin API's

+This library is largely a parody of classes used in many common projects, and thus does not comply to the same level of modularisation.
+Please do not make requests for splitting of artifacts or removal of dependencies.

 #### Usage
 Import to your project with the following statement: